twf2360/Newtons-Cradle/README.md

 ### Milestones
 There are various milestones that will help to document my progress!
 1. Simulate a simple pendulum
     - Done using ODEINT
     - Need to ensure that the 'forces' method works
     - Succesfully animated
 2. Extend to a damped pendulum
     - Done using ODEINT
     - Succesfully animated
 3. Model Collisons
     - Done
     - Successfully animated
+4. Extend to a Newtons Cradle